Finistere/antidote/README.rst

     - Override locally in a test any dependency.
     - When encountering issues you can retrieve the full dependency tree, nicely formatted, with :code:`world.debug`.
 - Fast
+    - As much as possible is done at import time with `@inject`.
     - Antidote has two implementations: the pure Python one which is the reference and the compiled one (cython) which is heavily tuned for fast injection.
 The compiled version is the fastest dependency injection library.
 See compiled section further down for more details.